What is Anointing of the Sick?

 The Anointing of the Sick can be received by any Catholic whose health is in a critical state.
 The Sacrament can be administered anywhere but is often received by those who are housebound or at hospital.
 Sometimes the anointing happens as part of a special liturgy like in Lourdes, France.
 This is a place of pilgrimage visited by millions each year, and especially by those who are sick, due to the miraculous and healing waters

 unearthed by St Bernadette under the instruction of Our Lady.

 What happens during Anointing of the Sick?

 The sacrament is generally a simple liturgy with the priest and the person receiving.
 It involves the anointing of both the hands and the head with holy oil, accompanied by prayers from the Rite of the Anointing of the Sick.
 It imparts peace and strength and unites the person with Christ's suffering in a special way.
 Some may recieve physical healing but some are called home by God.
 In either case the anointing has the effect of forgiving sins.

-If you, or more often someone you know, is in a position to receive the Anointing of the Sick then please speak to Father Michael or Father Gregory in person or call the parish office.
+If you, or more often someone you know, is in a position to receive the Anointing of the Sick then please speak to one of our priests in person or call the parish office.
 If it is for someone who is in Hospital there is often a Catholic chaplaincy that can offer support and also a priest 'on call' to respond to urgent cases.